johnkdunyo/Pentaho-Sales-Data-Integration-Analysis/README.md

 ## Project Repo Structure

 1. **docker-compose.yaml**: This file contains the configuration for Docker Compose, which is used to orchestrate multiple Docker containers.
-It defines three services:
+It defines two (2) services:

    - `source_system`: The source system's MySQL database.
+   - `sink_system`: The sink system's PostgreSQL database.

 2. **source_system_init/AdventureWorks2019.sql**: This SQL script initializes the source and sink system's databases with sample data and appropriate schema.